It’s normal for a push mower carburetor to fail over time because old fuel sits in the carburetor causing gumming and crusty buildups.

 Only use fresh gasoline in your gas-powered push lawn mower.
 Add a fuel additive like Sea Foam Motor treatment to stabilize your fuel, reduce moisture and clean the fuel system.

 Read more about using Sea Foam Motor Treatment as a fuel stabilizer and why it is what I use in my lawn mower.

 If you are using an older push mower that is using a two-cycle engine, make sure you are using good fuel along with the correct fuel-to-oil ratio mix.

 Still Having Problems with Your Push Mower?

-There are many common problems push mower owners encounter over a mower’s lifespan.
-Every mower develops problems over its lifespan even when purchasing the top of the line mower.
-To help you identify causes of these problems and how to fix them, I put together this guide to help: Common Push Mower Problems & Solutions.
+To help you identify the causes of these problems and how to fix them, I put together this guide to help: Common Push Mower Problems & Solutions.